C0FFEEC0DE/ollama-coding-profiles/README.md

 Cross-platform Ollama launch profiles and coding-focused `Modelfile`s for **macOS** and **Linux**, tuned especially for **Apple Silicon laptops** and local agent workflows like **OpenCode** and **Aider**.

-**Suggested repo description:**

-> Cross-platform Ollama launch profiles and coding-focused Modelfiles for macOS and Linux, tuned especially for Apple Silicon laptops and local agent workflows like OpenCode and Aider.

 This repo is built for people who want to:

 - start `ollama serve` with repeatable profiles instead of retyping env vars